2-vector bundles: Algebra bundles and lifting gerbes

-The lifting theory of Murray, see \cite[Section 4]{Murray1996}, tells us that a lift of the structure group exists if and only if $\mathscr{G}_P$ is trivializable, and the category of lifts is equivalent to the category of trivializations of $\mathscr{G}_P$, see \cite[Thm.
-2.1]{waldorf13}.
+\,\\ The lifting theory of Murray, see \cite[Section 4]{Murray1996}, tells us that a lift of the structure group exists if and only if $\mathscr{G}_P$ is trivializable, and the category of lifts is equivalent to the category of trivializations of $\mathscr{G}_P$, see \cite[Thm.~2.1]{waldorf13}. \\ In the following we suppose that $Z \subset k^\times$ for $k=\R$ or $\C$.
+Then, the lifting gerbe $\mathscr{G}_P$ can be identified with a super line bundle gerbe, whose super line bundle over $P^{[2]}$ is the associated line bundle $\mathcal{L}_{\hat G} := \delta^{*}\hat G \times_Z k$, which becomes a \emph{super} line bundle using the map $P^{[2]} \stackrel{\delta}{\to} G \to \Z_2$.
+We remark that -- under the correspondence between super line bundle gerbes and twisting of K-theory, see \cref{prop:twistings} -- $\mathscr{G}_P$ corresponds to the twisting described in \cite[Ex.
+2.27]{Freed2011a} associated to the graded central extension $Z \to \hat G \to G$ and the principal bundle $P$.

-In the following we suppose that $Z \subset k^\times$ for $k=\R$ or $\C$.
-Then, the lifting gerbe $\mathscr{G}_P$ can be identified with a super line bundle gerbe, whose super line bundle over $P^{[2]}$ is the associated line bundle $\mathcal{L}_{\hat G} := \delta^{*}\hat G \times_Z k$, which becomes a super line bundle using the map $P^{[2]} \stackrel{\delta}{\to} G \to \Z_2$.
-In turn, it defines a super 2-line bundle over $X$ (also denoted by $\mathscr{G}_{P}$), via the functor from \cref{sec:bundlegerbes}.
+The super line bundle gerbe $\mathscr{G}_P$, in turn, defines a super 2-line bundle over $X$ (also denoted by $\mathscr{G}_{P}$), via the functor from \cref{sec:bundlegerbes}.
 It is then natural to ask if it is isomorphic to a super algebra bundle, i.e., if the lifting obstruction can also be described by a super algebra bundle over $X$.
 By \cref{co:line2bundlesandalgebrabundles} we know that this is the case if and only if the Dixmier-Douady class of $\mathscr{G}_P$ is torsion.
-A recent paper of Roberts \cite{Roberts2021} indeed shows that most lifting gerbes are torsion, for instance, whenever $\pi_0(X) = \pi_1(X) = 0$.
+A recent paper of Roberts \cite{Roberts2021} indeed shows that most lifting gerbes are torsion, for instance, whenever $X$ is connected and $\pi_1(X)$ is finite.

-In this section, we consider the problem to construct a super algebra bundle $\mathcal{A}$ that is isomorphic to the lifting gerbe $\mathscr{G}_P$ in the bicategory of super 2-line bundles, together with an isomorphism $\mathscr{G}_P\cong \mathcal{A}$.
-An important ingredient to our solution of this problem is the following notion, which already turned out to be useful in an infinite-dimensional setting, see \cite[Def.
-2.2.11]{kristel2020smooth}.
+In this section, we consider the problem of constructing a super algebra bundle $\mathcal{A}$ that is isomorphic to the lifting gerbe $\mathscr{G}_P$ in the bicategory of super 2-line bundles, together with an isomorphism $\mathscr{G}_P\cong \mathcal{A}$.
+An important ingredient to our solution of this problem is the following notion, which already turned out to be useful in an infinite-dimensional setting, see \cite[Def.~2.2.12, \S 2.5]{kristel2020smooth}.

-\begin{definition} Suppose $A$ is a super algebra on which a Lie group $G$ acts by super algebra automorphisms, and suppose $F$ is an $A$-module.
-An \emph{$F$-implementation of the $G$-action on $A$} is a central extension $Z \to \hat G \to G$ with $Z \subset k^{\times}$, together with an even linear action of $\hat G$ on $F$, such that
+\begin{definition}[Equivariant module] Suppose $A$ is a super algebra on which a graded Lie group $G$ acts by super algebra automorphisms.
+Suppose $Z \to \hat G \to G$ is a central extension with $Z \subset k^{\times}$.
+An $A$-module $F$ is called \emph{$\hat G$-equivariant} if it is equipped with an even linear action of $\hat G$ such that $Z \subset \hat G$ acts by scalar multiplication, and such that the condition